Book a Tour →

 West End & Boundary Street Markets

-๐Ÿ› Markets
+🛍 Markets

-The markets run every Saturday morning at Davies Park โ€” a sprawling grassy riverfront setting with massive fig trees for shade.
-You'll find organic produce, artisan bread, freshly roasted coffee, empanadas, Japanese street food, homemade preserves, and an ever-rotating cast of street musicians.
-It's a genuine community gathering rather than a tourist market, which makes it all the more appealing.
+The markets run every Saturday morning at Davies Park — a sprawling grassy riverfront setting with massive fig trees for shade.
+Organic produce, artisan bread, freshly roasted coffee, empanadas, Japanese street food, homemade preserves, and an ever-rotating cast of street musicians.
+This is a genuine community gathering rather than a tourist market.

-After the markets, walk along Boundary Street for excellent brunch options โ€” try Cafรฉ Nube for a long black under a Moreton Bay fig, or head to the iconic Gunshop Cafรฉ for one of Brisbane's most acclaimed brunches.
+After the markets, walk along Boundary Street for excellent brunch options — try Café Nube under a Moreton Bay fig, or head to the iconic Gunshop Café for one of Brisbane's most acclaimed brunches.
+The Avid Reader bookshop nearby is a Brisbane institution worth browsing.

-๐Ÿ“ Davies Park, West End โฑ Saturday mornings 6amโ€“2pm ๐Ÿ’ฐ Free entry ๐ŸšŒ Bus from CBD
+📍 Davies Park, West End⏱ Saturday mornings 6am–2pm💰 Free entry🚌 Bus from CBD

 14. Brisbane Powerhouse

-The heritage-listed Powerhouse on the New Farm riverbank is Brisbane's most atmospheric arts venue โ€” a cavernous former electricity generating station transformed into a festival, theatre, and events hub.
-Even if you're not attending a performance, it's worth visiting for the riverside bar and restaurant, and to admire the raw industrial architecture.
-The Powerhouse hosts the hugely popular Eat Local Week farmers' markets and the massive New Year's Eve celebrations.
+The heritage-listed Powerhouse on the New Farm riverbank is Brisbane's most atmospheric arts venue — a cavernous former electricity generating station transformed into a festival, theatre, and events hub.
+Even without a performance, it's worth visiting for the riverside bar and restaurant, the raw industrial architecture, and the river views.
+The Powerhouse hosts Eat Local Week farmers' markets and massive New Year's Eve celebrations.

-15. North Stradbroke Island โ€” The Perfect Beach Escape
+15. Minjerribah (North Stradbroke Island) — The Perfect Beach Escape

-"Straddie," as locals call it, is just 30 minutes by ferry from Cleveland (about 45 minutes from Brisbane CBD), yet it feels like a proper island holiday.
-The second-largest sand island in the world after Fraser Island, Stradbroke offers three main townships, spectacular beaches, excellent surf, snorkelling with turtles and manta rays, and one of Queensland's best coastal hiking trails along the Gorge Walk.
-This is where Brisbane families escape for long weekends โ€” and rightly so.
+"Straddie," as locals call it — or Minjerribah in the language of the Quandamooka people, its Traditional Custodians — is just 30 minutes by ferry from Cleveland (about 45 minutes from Brisbane CBD), yet it feels like a proper island holiday.
+The second-largest sand island in the world, Stradbroke offers pristine beaches, excellent surf, snorkelling with turtles and manta rays, and one of Queensland's best coastal hiking trails along the Gorge Walk.

-๐ŸŒŠ Best beaches: Cylinder Beach for calm swimming, Main Beach for surf, and Blue Lake for a freshwater dip in a lake surrounded by banksia forest.
-The humpback whale season (Julyโ€“November) brings incredible whale watching from Point Lookout.
+🌊 Best beaches: Cylinder Beach for calm swimming, Main Beach for surf, and Blue Lake for a freshwater dip in a lake surrounded by banksia forest.
+The humpback whale season (July–November) brings incredible whale watching from Point Lookout.
+The Quandamooka people offer cultural tours of the island — a deeply enriching addition to any Straddie visit.

-16. Queen's Wharf Brisbane
+16. Queen's Wharf & Sky Deck Opened 2024

 17. Springbrook National Park

 One of Queensland's most spectacular national parks sits just 1.5 hours south of Brisbane in the McPherson Range.
-Springbrook National Park is ancient volcanic landscape draped in temperate rainforest โ€” ancient Antarctic beech trees, thundering waterfalls, and extraordinary geological formations.
-The best walks include Purling Brook Falls (a 4km circuit past a 109-metre waterfall), the Twin Falls circuit, and the Best of All Lookout, which on a clear day surveys the entire Gold Coast coastline from high above.
+Springbrook National Park is ancient volcanic landscape draped in Gondwana World Heritage temperate rainforest — ancient Antarctic beech trees, thundering waterfalls, and extraordinary geological formations.
+The best walks include Purling Brook Falls (4km circuit past a 109-metre waterfall), the Twin Falls circuit, and the Best of All Lookout, with views across the entire Gold Coast coastline.

-๐ŸŒง Weather note: Springbrook gets significantly more rainfall than Brisbane (it sits in cloud forest most mornings).
+🌧 Weather note: Springbrook gets significantly more rainfall than Brisbane — it sits in cloud forest most mornings.
 Pack a light rain jacket and wear proper walking shoes.
-The wet season (Novemberโ€“March) actually produces the most dramatic waterfall conditions.
+The wet season (November–March) produces the most dramatic waterfall conditions.
+Natural Bridge in Springbrook National Park is a 1km loop through Gondwana rainforest to a spectacular rock arch — home to glow-worms at night.

 18. James Street Precinct

-James Street in Fortitude Valley is Brisbane's answer to Sydney's Paddington or Melbourne's Fitzroy โ€” a single tree-lined street of heritage buildings housing independent fashion boutiques, design homewares stores, acclaimed restaurants, and the stunning James Street Market deli and providore.
-This is where Brisbane's creative class shops and eats.
-Don't miss Greca (modern Greek), Gauge (seasonal tasting menus), or The Calile Hotel โ€” a design masterpiece worth visiting even just for a swim in their iconic pool bar.
+James Street in Fortitude Valley is Brisbane's answer to Sydney's Paddington or Melbourne's Fitzroy — a single tree-lined street of heritage buildings housing independent fashion boutiques, design homewares stores, acclaimed restaurants, and the stunning James Street Market deli.
+Don't miss Greca (modern Greek), Gauge (seasonal tasting menus), or The Calile Hotel — a design masterpiece worth visiting even just for a swim in their iconic pool bar.

 19. Live Sport at Suncorp Stadium

-Suncorp Stadium โ€” officially Lang Park โ€” is regularly voted one of the world's great sports venues.
+Suncorp Stadium — officially Lang Park — is regularly voted one of the world's great sports venues.
 The atmosphere for NRL (rugby league) matches, especially State of Origin games between Queensland and NSW, is unlike anything else in Australian sport.
 Brisbane has a passionate sporting culture, and attending a live game at Suncorp is a genuine cultural experience.
-During the 2032 Olympics, this stadium will host football (soccer) โ€” but right now it's the fortress of Queensland rugby league.
+The stadium will play a central role in Brisbane's 2032 Olympic and Paralympic Games.

 20. Queensland Museum